team-mayes/atesa/docs/the_config_file.rst

 ``information_error_threshold``

 	The threshold of mean parameter standard error below which the information error termination criterion is satisfied and aimless shooting ends.
 Error generally diminishes as roughly the square root of the number of samples, so an order of magnitude lower threshold requires approximately a hundred times more sampling (assuming that the CVs constituting the maximum likelihood model remain the same throughout).
-It is a good practice to manually inspect the *info_err.out* file in the working directory after termination to ensure that it appears to be converged to within the user's desired tolerance.
+It is a good practice to manually inspect the *info_err.out* file in the working directory after termination to ensure that it appears to be converged to within the user's desired tolerance (*i.e.*, that it did not terminate for some other reason).
 Default = 0.1

 ``information_error_freq``